olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 The CPU-only JupyterLab is limited to the above resources.

 The GPU-enabled JupyterLab will launch a notebook onto a resource containing a GPU (in addtion to the above resources).
-This allows you to experiment with GPU-enabled anaylytics from JupyterLab.
+This allows you to experiment with GPU-enabled analytics from JupyterLab.

-**NOTE: These GPU-enabled labs are limited.
-You may get get a message saying the resource is not schedulable, if all GPUs in the pool are occupied.**
+Software and Libraries
+^^^^^^^^^^^^^^^^^^^^^^

+Both CPU and GPU labs have the standard analysis and ML libraries: PyTorch, TensorFlow, Pandas, NumPy; and visualization libraries: Bokeh, Jax, Matplotlib, OpenCV.
+To see the full list of installed libraries, open a Console from the Launcher page and type in ``conda list``.
+These libraries should cover most use cases.
+You can also find instructions for setting up a custom conda environment for use with JupyterLab further down.

+The GPU lab provides two different environments, CUDA10 and CUDA11. **GPU support for Tensorflow is currently only available in the CUDA10 environment.** Tensorflow only has CPU support in the other environments.
+Both the CUDA10 and CUDA11 environments provide GPU support for PyTorch, CuPy, and CudNN.

 Working within GPFS and NFS (Launching a notebook)